-The DB2_ERRORFILE statement specifies the name of the user-customized SQL error file that PowerExchange uses for DB2 bulk data movement operations.
+The DB2\ERRORFILE statement specifies the name of the user-customized SQL error file that PowerExchange uses for Db2 bulk data movement operations.

-Data Sources: DB2
+Data Sources: Db2

-DB2 ERRORFILE=file name
+DB2 ERRORFILE=file

-Value: For the file_name variable, enter the name of the file or member that contains the SQL error codes that you want PowerExchange to treat as either recoverable or fatal.
+Value: For the file value, enter the name of the file or member that contains the SQL error codes that you want PowerExchange to treat as either recoverable or fatal.

-The content of file_name varies based on the operating system on which DB2 runs, as follows:
+The type of value depends on the operating system on which Db2 runs: